grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 So far I talked a lot about objects being composed in a web and communicating by sending messages to each other.
 They work together as *peers*.

-The name peer comes from the objects being working on equal footing -- there is no hierarchical relationship between peers.
+The name peer comes from the objects working on equal footing -- there is no hierarchical relationship between peers.
 When two peers collaborate, none of them can be called an "owner" of the other.
-They are connected by one object receiving a reference to another object.
+They are connected by one object receiving a reference to another object - its "address".

 Here's an example